What are the aims of this leaflet?

 It may be difficult to make a good choice of skin camouflage that matches normal skin colour without professional assistance.
 A contact list of useful organisations that can help is listed below.

 There are specially trained professionals who can advise you on an acceptable colour for your skin and application techniques.
 Skin camouflage experts often work within the NHS (usually in the outpatient clinic) and in specialist units such as Burns or Laser departments.
 They also work in the private sector, such as private hospital clinics or high street beauty salons.

 How do I obtain skin camouflage products?

-Also available in chemists, supermarkets and department stores are concealer products and mineral powders, which may be helpful in camouflaging minor discoloration but may not have the same durability-stability properties as true camouflage creams.
+Supermarkets and department stores sell concealer products and mineral powders, which may be helpful in camouflaging minor discoloration, but may not have the same durability-stability properties as true camouflage products.